-DRAINING AND FLUSHING THE SOLAR STORAGE TANK AND COLLECTORS
+DRAINING AND FLUSHING THE SOLAR STORAGE TANK

-It may be necessary to drain or flush the solar storage tank and / or solar collectors during maintenance or if there is sediment in the water supply.
-This should be conducted in the morning, within three (3) hours of sunrise when the sun is low in the sky.
-The water temperature inside the solar collectors should be lower as the solar collectors would not have had as much chance to gain as much heat as later in the day.
+It may be necessary to drain or flush the solar storage tank during maintenance or if there is sediment in the water supply.
+This should be conducted in the morning, within three hours of sunrise, when both the water temperature of the water inside of the solar storage tank and closed circuit fluid temperature inside the solar collectors are lower.

-⚠ Warning: Exercise care to avoid splashing of water, as water discharged from the solar storage tank and solar collectors may be of a very high temperature.
+⚠ Warning: Exercise care to avoid splashing of water, as water discharged from the solar storage tank may be of a very high temperature.

-Note: The water discharged from the solar storage tank and solar collectors may contain sediments and should be diverted away from any section of roof which is part of a rainwater collection system.
+Note: The water discharged from the solar storage tank may contain sediments and should be diverted away from any section of roof which is part of a rainwater collection system.

-Prior to draining and / or flushing the solar storage tank and / or solar collectors:
+Prior to draining and / or flushing the solar storage tank:

-- Cover the solar collectors with an opaque material to prevent absorption of solar energy and the transfer of heat to the solar storage tank. - Failure to do so may cause a safety issue. - Open a hot water tap and allow the water to run for five minutes immediately prior to draining or flushing the solar storage tank and / or solar collectors.
+Cover the solar collectors with an opaque material to prevent absorption of solar energy and the transfer of heat to the solar storage tank.

+Failure to do so may cause a safety issue.

+• Open a hot water tap and allow the water to run for five minutes immediately prior to draining or flushing the solar storage tank.

-This will assist in the transfer of any high temperature water in the solar collectors to the solar storage tank.
+This will assist in the transfer of any heat from high temperature closed circuit fluid in the solar collectors to the water in the solar storage tank.

 - Close the hot water tap. - Turn off the water heater.
-Refer to "To Turn Off The Water Heater" on page 54. - · Ensure all hot water taps are closed. - Operate the temperature pressure relief valve lever do not let the lever snap back or you will damage the valve seat.
-It is very important the lever is raised and lowered gently.
+Refer to "To Turn Off the Water Heater" on page 55. - Ensure all hot water taps are closed. - Attach a hose to the valve drain port of the fill drain valve assembly.